Beautiful Colorado Rail & Drive

 Capture colorful mountain scenery and picturesque views aboard several different rail lines on this 9-day high-altitude adventure, which begins and ends in the town of Denver, Colorado.

 The majestic Rocky Mountains are the focal point of this natural excursion.
-Aboard six separate rail lines, all of which boast their own charm, travelers have the opportunity to learn more about the history of the Colorado railway and the unique landscape of the area.
+Aboard four separate rail lines, all of which boast their own charm, travelers have the opportunity to learn more about the history of the Colorado railway and the unique landscape of the area.
 Scenic drives between the cities give travelers the chance to experience Colorado a little closer to the ground.
 Over the course of this looped adventure, guests enjoy eight days of carefully planned activity and comfortable overnight lodging.